Skip to main content

 · Leda Schubert for Firsts and Lasts: The Changing Seasons (picture book)

-Vermont Book Award FAQ
+Vermont Book Awards FAQ

-• What is the Vermont Book Award?
+• What are the Vermont Book Awards?

 • What books are eligible?

-In order to be eligible for the award, a book must be written by a Vermont writer and published between January 1 and December 31 of the year prior to the award (books published in 2023 will be considered for this year's award.)
+In order to be eligible for the award, a book must be written by a Vermont writer and published between January 1 and December 31 of the year prior to the award (books published in 2024 will be considered for this year's award.)
 A “Vermont writer” is a writer who lives in Vermont for at least half the year.
-Self-published books are not eligible for the Book Award, nor are books written by staff of VCFA, the Vermont Department of Libraries, and Vermont Humanities.
+Self-published books are not eligible for the Book Award, nor are books written by staff of the Vermont Department of Libraries, and Vermont Humanities.
 Anthologies containing work written by multiple authors are also not eligible.

 • Who nominates books?